The KF1 Karting Circuit: A Walkthrough

 The Viper reaches 35km/h at most, and that is probably going downhill.
 After about half a lap we realised that even lifting off was not necessary, much less braking, and we took the chance to familiarise ourselves with the track as we pottered around.

 Hermann Tilke was engaged to design the KF1 layout.
-The man is a lightning rod for many an F1 fan’s frustrations, as many classic race venues have been modified by him or dropped for tracks he was responsible for.
+The man is a lightning rod for many an F1 fan’s frustrations, as many classic race venues have been modified by him or dropped for tracks that he designed.
 To be fair to him, he’s designed great tracks too, like the Istanbul Autodrome and Sepang International Circuit.
-While I personally think KF1 doesn’t rank as one of them, it’s still a challenge to master.
+While I think KF1 doesn’t rank as one of them, it’s still a challenge to master.

 We hardly broke a sweat by the end of our run in the fang-less kart, and thankfully we won’t have to drive them again on subsequent visits!
 After the race karts had done their runs, we paid for another session and jumped into the Birels.